Quantum Software Engineering: Landscapes and Horizons: Related Work

-Piattini {\it et al.}~\cite{PiattiniPPHSHGP2020} presented the Talavera Manifesto for quantum software engineering and programming, which is the result obtaining from the discussions and different viewpoints of academia and industry practitioners who joined at the QANSWER, the 1st International Workshop on Quantum Software Engineering \& Programming, promoted by aQuantum at School of Computer Science, in the Campus of Talavera de la Reina of the University of Castilla-La Mancha.
+Piattini {\it et al.}~\cite{PiattiniPPHSHGP2020} presented the Talavera Manifesto for quantum software engineering and programming.
 The manifesto collects some principles and commitments about the field of quantum software engineering and programming, as well as some calls for action.
 They believe that quantum software engineering should have a necessary contribution to the success of quantum computing, and it is the time to develop quantum software by applying or adapting the well-established principles and methodologies from classical software engineering field, to the development of quantum software, which may include processes, methods, techniques, and practices.
-Concretely, they listed some principles and commitments regarding quantum software engineering, such as quantum software {\it process}, {\it reengineering}, {\it requirement}, {\it evolution}, {\it testing and debugging}, {\it reuse}, {\it security and privacy}, and {\it management}.
-They also call for actions to the stakeholders, including software practitioners, researchers, educators, government and funding agencies, quantum technology vendors, professional associations, customers, and users, who may contribute to the field of quantum software engineering.
+Concretely, they listed some principles and commitments regarding quantum software engineering, such as quantum software process, reengineering, requirement, evolution, testing and debugging, reuse, security and privacy, and management.
+In~\cite{piattini2020quantum}, they further gave a more detailed discussion about this manifesto with the emphasis on that "\textit{quantum computing will be the main driver for a new software engineering golden age during the present decade of the 2020s}."

-However, the manifesto contains no detailed discussion about the current status of research in the field of quantum software engineering.
+In the position paper~\cite{gemeinhardt2021towards}, Gemeinhardt {\it et al.} discussed the issue of Model-Driven Quantum Software Engineering, which combines the Model-Driven Engineering (MDE) with quantum computing to support quantum software development.
+To this end, they presented a research roadmap including several issues shown below, which should be considered when applying the MDE, particularly DSLs, for quantum computing.